deciphermonkey96/wnba_statistical_analysis/README.md

-# Women's NBA Team Analysis for learning
+# Women's NBA Team Analysis sampling for learning

 ### Population and Sampling Analysis for Women's NBA Teams.